 • Season: Toss wings with olive oil, baking powder, salt, pepper, and garlic powder until evenly coated.

 • Crisp fry: Return wings to the basket in a single layer.
-Cook at 400°F for 12–15 minutes, flipping halfway, until skin is deep golden brown and internal temperature reads 165°F.
+Cook at 400°F for 12–15 minutes, flipping halfway, until skin is deep golden and internal temperature reads 165°F.

 • Serve immediately with ranch or blue cheese.